Yosef-ft/Exchange_rate/README.md

 - Make sure to replace 'your_wordpress_username' and 'your_wordpress_password' with your actual WordPress credentials.
 - Generating password refer `https://robingeuens.com/blog/python-wordpress-api/`

+## Configuring Streamlit site
+1. To run `streamlit.py` configure the database connection like the steps shown above.

 ## Running the Project
 After completing the setup, you can start the project by running the spiders from the command line or run the python file RateScraper/RateScraper/spiders/__init__.py .
 The exchange rates will be saved to the local MySQL database, and by running the WP_api.py file; results will be sent to the configured WordPress site.